Joseph Hutchison: An Imagination with Opposable Thumbs

-Dr. Joe Hutchison served as Colorado’s Poet Laureate from 2014 to 2019, a role that was first established in 1919.
+Joe Hutchison has been Colorado’s Poet Laureate from 2014 to 2019, a role that was first established in 1919.
 Colorado governors select the poet to fill this position based upon nomination, review and recommendations made through a program administered by Colorado Creative Industries and Colorado Humanities & Center for the Book.

-I heard Dr. Hutchison read from his poetry at the Denver Women’s Press Club and later at the Denver Public Library as part of National Poetry Month, which occurs each April.
+I heard Joe Hutchison read from his poetry at the Denver Women’s Press Club and later at the Denver Public Library as part of National Poetry Month occurring each April.
 His affable demeaner enhances his approachability as an enthusiastic advocate for poetry.
 He writes, “Poetry bears repeating because it bears on and bears up what we can’t bear to lose ….”
 (Poem Beginning with Two Lines by Tom Montag).

-Born and raised in Denver, Dr. Joe attended the University of Colorado (UNC) in Greeley, planning to become a high school teacher until he took a course from Jim Doyle, whom he describes as a “chain-smoking, blue-suit-wearing man full of nervous energy” and who, unlike Dr. Joe’s other professors, did not teach from an anthology but from individual books.
-Dr. Joe’s change in vocation was confirmed when Robert Bly came to the UNC campus and performed his “surrealistic poems” after which, as Dr. Joe says, “I was hooked and began reading everything I could get my hand on and writing night after night, my head glowing like a jack-o-lantern at Halloween.”
-Dr. Joe tells his son in a poem that his love for poetry goes back to the cartoon Rocky and Bullwinkle (from: A Poet Tenders His Apologia in Terms He Hopes His Son Will Understand).
+Born and raised in Denver, Joe attended the University of Colorado (UNC) in Greeley, planning to become a high school teacher until he took a course from Jim Doyle, whom he describes as a “chain-smoking, blue-suit-wearing man full of nervous energy” and who, unlike Joe’s other professors, did not teach from an anthology but from individual books.
+Joe’s change in vocation was confirmed when Robert Bly came to the UNC campus and performed his “surrealistic poems” after which, as Joe says, “I was hooked and began reading everything I could get my hand on and writing night after night, my head glowing like a jack-o-lantern at Halloween”.
+Joe tells his son in a poem that his love for poetry goes back to the cartoon Rocky and Bullwinkle. (from: A Poet Tenders His Apologia in Terms He Hopes His Son Will Understand).